brainly/style-guide/CONTRIBUTING.md

 #### <a name="#react-components-options"></a>Components options

 Component options should be stored in const object.
-Options should have singular form (alignment not alignments) and capitalized names like:
+Options should have singular form ("alignment" not "alignments") and capitalized names like:

 ```
 const ALIGNMENT = {START: 'start', END: 'end'};
 ```

-Each component should export it configuration options (if it have some).
+Each component should export its configuration options (if it have some).
 ```
 export {DIRECTION, ALIGNMENT};
 ```